-Though having a technical background is not a pre-requisite for becoming an effective business analyst, it is important that BAs understand underlying technology behind the solutions they propose, so that they can better advise stakeholders on its limitations and possibilities.
+Though having a technical background is not a prerequisite to becoming an effective business analyst, it is important that BAs understand the underlying technology behind the solutions they propose, so that they can better advise stakeholders on its limitations and possibilities.

 Websites and Blogs